navapbc/tf-ecs-example/README.md

 ## The ECS Cluster

 Let's assume you already run EC2 instances in Autoscaling groups with a load balancer.
-Let's review the components needed to be running an ECS cluster.
+Let's review the components you need to transform that into an ECS cluster.

 ### ECS Agent/AMI